Facial Rejuvenation

 This is the most general facial rejuvenation procedure, which gives an overall rejuvenation to the entire face.
 The procedure involves using surgery to remove excess facial skin, tightening underlying tissues (if applicable), and then redraping the remaining skin on the patient’s face.
 Usually, this also involves the neck, resulting in a general rejuvenation of the facial area.

 The facelift is performed by making an incision just in front of the ear that extends all the way into the patient’s hairline.
 This incision continues underneath the ear, going into the hairline that ends on the back of the patient’s neck.
-Once the incisions are made, the skin and tissues are separated from one another by using a scalpel or scissors.
-This is usually done in the target areas, commonly on the cheeks and the neck.
-The tissues are then tightened using sutures.
-Once the desired tightening has been achieved, the skin is then redraped, with any excess skin being removed at this point.
-Once complete, the incisions are closed with medical staples, and recovery can begin.

 BOTOX Injection

-An alternative to facelift, BOTOX is considered to be the most popular cosmetic procedure in the country, reaching around 3.8 to 4 million people getting the treatment every year.
+An alternative to facelift, botox is considered to be the most popular cosmetic procedure in the country, reaching around 3.8 to 4 million people getting the treatment every year.
 This procedure is primarily used to fight wrinkles, unwanted lines, forehead furrows, frown lines, and many more.
-However, in recent years, BOTOX has been used to treat many other ailments, including fixing problems with eye coordination, muscle spasms, curbing severe armpit perspiration, even migraine headaches and knee and hip osteoarthritis.

-BOTOX is a quick and painless procedure, done in an outpatient basis and usually without the need to use anesthesia.
-Some patients can request topical numbing creams to further reduce the feeling of the needle prick.
-The surgeon first marks the key points of injection, then the takes an syringe, and injects the BOTOX chemical into key points of the face, which will depend on the patient’s problem areas.
+The surgeon first marks the key points of injection, then the takes a syringe, and injects the BOTOX chemical into key points of the face, which will depend on the patient’s problem areas.
 The BOTOX filler then acts on the muscles’ nerve endings, preventing it from contracting and causing further wrinkles.

 Microdermabrasion

-This procedure is an example of what’s called “skin resurfacing”, another category for facial rejuvenation.
-This procedure uses “scrubs”, tiny particles blasted from the dermabrasion machine that gently breaks up dead skin, revealing younger, healthier skin underneath.
 This procedure is ideal for teens with acne problems, or for people with other skin complications, such as scars, hyperpigmentation, clogged pores, and can even remove fine lines and wrinkles.
 It is a non-invasive procedure that can be done quickly and requires no anesthesia whatsoever.

-Before dermabrasion/microdermabrasion can be performed, certain precautions must be followed a few days before the actual treatment session, like the discontinuation of certain topical creams, and not having any sun exposure.
 If this criteria has been met on the day of the treatment, the doctor, with the patient sitting or lying down, will use a device that sprays crystals on the face, gently scrubbing away at the area that needs to be treated.
-The whole procedure lasts around 10-30 minutes, depending on the amount of work needed.
-The patient can have some redness in the treated area, but it is normal.

 Laser Skin Rejuvenation

 An alternative to dermabrasion or even microdermabrasion is this procedure, laser skin rejuvenation.
 It is one of the most advanced facial rejuvenation procedures today, which is non-invasive, but very effective in dealing with unwanted lines, eliminating dead skin, and rejuvenating the face.
 It causes little to no discomfort afterward, compared to other skin resurfacing procedures, and what’s more, there is very little to no recovery time needed.
-The only things to consider are that darker skinned patients might take longer to regain normal pigmentation after the treatment, and that people who are prone to scarring or have certain skin disorders have to be evaluated by the dermatologist first.

 Like microdermabrasion, laser skin rejuvenation needs some preparations days before the actual treatment.
 This comes in the form of creams and lotions that prepare the skin, and in some cases, oral medications that are either antiviral, antibacterial, or anti-yeast.
 If the conditions are met, the procedure takes place.
 Patients will usually be given either a topical or local anesthesia, and some sedation that keeps the patient awake, but not entirely aware.